Velour Tracksuits Are Back, Baby

 Opening Ceremony Velour Track Jacket

-This elevated sweatsuit melds the early aughts tracksuit's textural appeal with a dash of today's cool girl joggers (and their sleek, sleek fit).
+This elevated sweatsuit melds the early aughts tracksuit's textural appeal with a dash of today's cool-girl joggers (and their sleek, sleek fit).

 Opening Ceremony Intarsia-trimmed velour track jacket, $195 at Net-a-Porter